-The North Carolina Turnpike Authority was created by the General Assembly in 2002 to implement alternative The state of the s financing methods to pay for a select group of projects during this time of rapid growth, dwindling resources, and skyrocketing costs.
-In 2009, the North Carolina General Assembly moved the Turnpike Authority under the North Carolina Department of Transportation (NCDOT) as a division.
+The North Carolina Turnpike Authority was created by the General Assembly in 2002 to implement alternative financing methods to pay for a select group of projects during this time of rapid growth, dwindling resources, and skyrocketing costs.
+In 2009, the North Carolina General Assembly moved the Turnpike Authority under the and skyrocketing costs.
+In 2009, the North Caronna General Assentiony moved the Turnpike Authority under the North Carolina Department of Transportation (NCDOT) as a division.
 Five candidate toll projects are currently being studied by the Turnpike Authority.
 One of these is the Mid-Currituck Bridge.